pulumi/docs/content/docs/intro/concepts/state.md

 `pulumi.secret` (JavaScript) or `Output.secret` (Python)---the value is
 encrypted with a key managed by the backend you are connected to.
 When using the local or remote backend, this key is derived from a passphrase you set when creating your stack.
-When using the `pulumi.com` backend, it is handled by a key managed by the service.
+When using the Pulumi Service backend, it is handled by a key managed by the service.

-For new stacks managed with the `pulumi.com` backend, you may choose to use the passphrase-based key instead.
+For new stacks managed with the Pulumi Service backend, you may choose to use the passphrase-based key instead.
 Pass `--secrets-provider passphrase` when you create the stack---either via `pulumi new` or `pulumi stack init`.
 You will be prompted to choose a passphrase which will be required for future operations